Introduction to Git

 Understand why we use git, the history of the tool, and basic git concepts you’ll see in Google searches.

 This page describes the content and target audience of an introductory git workshop.
-So far, twenty public servants have rated these workshops an average 4.5/5.
+So far, 39 public servants have rated these workshops an average 4.38/5.

-- Little or no git experience.
-People that are not comfortable with the concepts of a merge, commit, branch, or hash.
+- Are not comfortable with git concepts like merge, commit, branch, or hash.

 - Understand answers on stack overflow about git.